noorarda/noorarda/README.md

 - 👋 Hi, I’m @noorarda
-- 👀 I’m interested in web programming...
+- 👀 I’m interested in mobile, and web programming...
-- 🌱 I’m currently learning python, javascript
+- 🌱 I’m currently learning Python, and Javascript
 - 💞️ I’m looking to collaborate on web programming learning
 - 📫 How to reach me noor.arda@gmail.com